 Sometimes when shitty things happen, people will say, “If I had to do it all again, I wouldn’t have it any other way.”
 I never really bought into that; to me that’s just rationalizing the universe’s treachery.
 I would have it another way–a better way.

 Other times, people say, “Well if you don’t try, you can’t fail” or “If you don’t care, you will never be disappointed.”
 I despise those sayings, no matter how tongue-in-cheek.
 I put my entire being on the line and went bust, but I have never regretted trying, never regretted caring.
 To me, a life without caring is a life without meaning.

-Dan Gable went undefeated throughout high school and college until his very last match at NCAAs his senior year when he lost to Larry Owings.
-In articles about Gable, writers are often quick to point out that he treats this loss “like a death in the family” – still, after all these years, they marvel.
+Dan Gable went undefeated throughout high school and college until he lost his very last match at NCAAs his senior year.
+In articles about Gable, writers are often quick to point out that he treats this loss “like a death in the family.”
+Still, after all these years, they marvel.
 I don’t suppose to know the first thing about his pain, but I do know this: Gable is a man who doesn’t even know how to not care.